PaimaStudios/paima-engine-docs/docs/home/0 - what-is-paima-engine.md

 In a sense, you can think of this as an NFT compression protocol.
 Instead of having to mint a lot of static NFTs on the L1, you can instead mint a minimal set of NFTs on the L1 and then evolve them based off the state of the L2.

+## Parallelization to handle over 10k tps per game

+Paima state machine L2s are not only significantly more efficient than the EVM, they also supports optionally running state machine updates in parallel (not natively available in the EVM), allowing games and apps to massively scale by, for example, having different PVP matches or different maps in an MMO run in parallel.

 ## Cross-chain and sequencing with Paima Whirlpool

 Natively Paima supports users individually submitting inputs onchain on the specific chain the app is hosted on.
 However, we also support more efficient setups that also work cross-chain with Paima Whirlpool - a suite of tools to help translate complex interactions to something that integrate seamlessly with Paima Engine.